zio/zio/docs/datatypes/contextual/index.md

   def run =
     app.provide(
       DocRepoImpl.layer,
-      ConsoleLogger.layer,
       InmemoryBlobStorage.layer,
       InmemoryMetadataRepo.layer
     )
 }
 ```

-During writing the application, we don't care which implementation version of the `Logging`, `BlobStorage` and `MetadataRepo` services will be injected into our `app`.
+During writing the application, we don't care which implementation version of the `BlobStorage` and `MetadataRepo` services will be injected into our `app`.
 Later at the end of the day, it will be provided by one of `ZIO#provide*` methods.

 That's it!
 Very simple!
 ZIO encourages us to follow some of the best practices in object-oriented programming.
 So it doesn't require us to throw away all our object-oriented knowledge.